gear-foundation/academy/docs/02-basic/06-homework/assignment.md

 Let's explore types used.

-- We are to pass some initial information when initializing the game.
-For example, we are to set the pebbles count ($N$), maximum pebbles to be removed per turn ($K$), difficulty level.
+- When initialising the game, it is necessary to pass some initial information.
+For example, the number of pebbles ($N$), maximum pebbles to be removed per turn ($K$), difficulty level.

     ```rust title="io/src/lib.rs"
     #[derive(Debug, Default, Clone, Encode, Decode, TypeInfo)]